 If you can write about an intellectual idea/experience that is also cultural in nature, you’ve got three essays for the price of one.
 Maybe you’re into post-WWI European avant-garde art movements?
 Take a look at the other questions for these three universities: there are other overlapping questions that may inspire you more than intellectual ideas and culture.

 You’ll need to keep word-count in mind: Yale wants 250 words or fewer, Princeton asks for “about 500,” Harvard doesn’t say (probably best to aim for around 500 words).
 Write the longer version first, and then whittle your essay down for Yale.

 It’s harder to recycle essays for quirky topics, but sometimes you get lucky.
-Let’s say you wrote about European avant-gardes for your Yale/Harvard/Princeton essays.
-For Chicago, you can always write a letter to Duchamp’s famous urinal or something.
+Let’s say you wrote about your interest in mathematics for your Yale/Harvard/Princeton essays.
+For Chicago, you can possibly recycle elements from your Yale, Harvard, or Princeton essays.

 “Why this college”

 There are no shortcuts here.
 You can’t turn in your essay for College X to College Y just by changing the name.
 Just as you should be the only person on earth who could have written your personal statements, your response to the “why this college” prompt should describe College X in such a way that only College X will recognize itself in the picture you paint.
 Do your research.
 Discuss the classes you visited, the atmosphere on campus, the clubs you’d like to join, and so on.

 Sometimes colleges try to personalize this question by telling you something about who they think they are.
 Tufts asks: